1) Color Me Stress Free

 - Create Your Plan

 The ServSafe Program leads the way in providing comprehensive educational materials to the restaurant industry through face-to-face and online instruction.
 More than 5 million foodservice professionals have been certified through the ServSafe Food Protection Manager Certification Examination, which is accredited by the American National Standards Institute-Conference for Food Protection.
 ServSafe training and certification is recognized by more federal, state and local jurisdictions than any other food safety certification.
-Three areas of training that are available include: ServSafe Food Handler™
+Three areas of training that are available include: ServSafe Food Handler.™ There is a cost associated with this program.
+The Extension office will also proctor online exams and recertification exams.

 6) Block Party